-The title of this Psalm is the same as several others: To the Chief Musician.
+The title of this psalm is the same as several others: To the Chief Musician.
 A Psalm of David.
-It logically connects with the previous Psalm (20).
-It would seem that the victory prayed for and trusted in has been realized, and now David thanked God for the victory given.
+It logically connects with the previous one, Psalm 20.
+It would seem that the victory prayed for and trusted in has been realized, and now David thanks God for the victory given.

-“There the people prayed for the king; here they give thanks for him: there they asked that his desires might be fulfilled : here they bless Jehovah, who has fulfilled them : there the battle was impending; here it has been won, though foes are still in the field.”
-(Maclaren)
+“There the people prayed for the king; here they give thanks for him: there they asked that his desires might be fulfilled; here they bless Jehovah, who has fulfilled them; there the battle was impending; here it has been won, though foes are still in the field.”
+(Alexander Maclaren)

 A. A grateful, joyful king.

 1. (1-2) The king’s joy in God’s strength.

 The king shall have joy in Your strength, O LORD;

 And in Your salvation how greatly shall he rejoice!

 And have not withheld the request of his lips.
 Selah